samsoncsyu7777/samson-react-native-educational-app/README.md

 4. How well the guidelines provided were followed

 # Assessment: Trivia App
-Your goal is to create a very basic Pokedex.
-We will use the data provided by https://pokeapi.co.
+Your goal is to create a very basic trivia app.
+We will be using data from [Open Trivia Database](https://opentdb.com/api_config.php)

+When consulting the API, make sure to follow these guidelines when generating the API endpoint we want to call
+- Number of questions : 10
+- Any category
+- Any difficulty
+- Any Type
+- Default Encoding